UNSW-codeRs/reproducible-R-code-for-research/README.md

 The header should have a title/author/date, etc and possibly a bullet list of intended outputs, so when anybody opens the code they can immediately realise what is going on.

 Try to give a number or title to each step, so that there is a clear flow.

+> Make use of the outline features of RStudio and other IDEs to organise and navigate your code

 ### Scripts inputs and outputs